Avatar MEASUREMENT VIEWER

 Previous experience

-Objective 1 : growing TrueToForm's user base
+Objective 1 : grow TrueToForm's user base

 The first objective the CEO outlined to the design team was to provide a way for mobile app users to share their avatar with others.
 The goal with an avatar share feature was that this would spread greater awareness of TrueToForm's app and grow TrueToForm's user base.